binkley/kotlin-rational/README.md

 An immutable, infinite-precision `BigRational` and `FiniteBigRational` (ratio, fraction) class for Kotlin.

+*DISCLAIMER* This code has not been vetted by a mathematician in the way in which the JDK's `BigDecimal` has been.
+It is a pleasure project, not a reviewed scientific library.

 There are two versions, `BigRational` and `FiniteBigRational`, providing pseudo-IEEE 754 and purely finite versions.